 These are obviously meant to eat just like that and it is mostly the way we like to enjoy them.
 I like to serve them with cashew chocolate milk too if I have some ready to go.

-But, you can also use them to make cookie dough ice cream: freeze them for 10-15 minutes, then roughly chop the balls before incorporating within the ice cream (slightly soften it first).
+But, you can also use them to make cookie dough ice cream: freeze them for 10-15 minutes, then roughly chop the balls before incorporating within the vegan ice cream (slightly soften them first).
 Vanilla coconut ice cream would work well.

 One more thing: if you want to make them extra chocolatey, you can cover them with more chocolate too.
 To do so, simply melt dark chocolate chips (use the microwave, 20-30 seconds at the time, don't overcook), then dip/roll the balls using forks in the chocolate and transfer to a plate that's covered with parchment paper.
 Chill in the fridge until the chocolate has set.